manisero/DataflowPoc/README.md

   - exporting data from database to csv
   - aggregaring read data and writing summary at the end
     - i.e. build and pass state between pipelines

-To do
----

-- ProgressReportingBlock with dynamic EstimatedOutputCount setting
-  - not while creating the block, e.g. inside StartableBlock.Start action